centreon/centreon-documentation/versioned_docs/version-22.04/migrate/migrate-from-el-to-debian.md

 ---
-id: migrate-from-20-x
+id: migrate-from-el-to-debian
-title: Migrate from an EL-type OS to another EL-type OS (from a Centreon 18.10 or newer)
+title: Migrate from an EL-type OS to Debian 11 (to a Centreon 22.04)
 ---

 ## Prerequisites

 This procedure only applies if the following conditions are met:

-- You wish to migrate from a 64-bit EL-type OS to another supported 64-bit EL-type OS.
-For instance, if you want to migrate from a CentOS 7 to an Alma 8.
+- You wish to migrate from a 64-bit EL-type OS to Debian 11.
+For instance, if you want to migrate from a CentOS 7 to a Debian 11.
-- Your version of Centreon is 18.10 or newer.
+- Your version of Centreon is 18.10 or newer and you wish to upgrade to Centreon 22.04 (Debian is only supported from version 22.04 on).
+If you wish to migrate from an older version, [contact the Centreon support team](https://centreon/force.com).

 > If your Centreon platform includes a Centreon redundancy system, please
 > contact [Centreon support](https://centreon.force.com).